gia-bartlett/flask/README.md

 if __name__ == "__main__":  # running the script with python directly
     app.run(debug=true)  # updates page without having to stop and reload
 ```
+Template Inheritance:
+We use templates to prevent reusing code.
+This means that if we need to update a section that is used for all the web pages we only need to do it in one place!